A brief history of the Coca-Cola serving tray

 Inside of a c.1900 print shop using large lithographic stones.

 Polished lithographic stone used for lithography.

-Printers proof of 1903 serving tray
+Printers proof and example of 1903 serving tray

 Clipping from the 1929 Bottlers Price List that shows the 14 cent price of metal trays.